triceam/MobileFirst-Helper/README.md

 # MobileFirst-Helper
 Utility class for native iOS MobileFirst/Worklight applications.
+To use, just include the .h and .m files in your project, import the header, then start coding.

 # invokeProcedure